Skip to main content

 Academic

-Beyond its primary thermogenic function, brown is emerging as a sophisticated that actively communicates with and influences distant tissues.
+Beyond its primary thermogenic function, brown adipose tissue is emerging as a sophisticated endocrine organ that actively communicates with and influences distant tissues.
 When stimulated, BAT secretes a class of signaling molecules known as “batokines.”
 These protein and lipid-based factors enter the bloodstream and exert systemic effects, modulating the function of the liver, heart, skeletal muscle, and even the brain.

 This endocrine capacity fundamentally expands our understanding of BAT’s role in metabolic regulation.
 It is a proactive participant in a complex, body-wide communication network that governs energy partitioning and substrate utilization.

 One of the most studied batokines is Fibroblast Growth Factor 21 (FGF21).
 Cold exposure potently stimulates the synthesis and secretion of FGF21 from brown adipocytes.
-Circulating FGF21 has beneficial effects on glucose and lipid metabolism, enhancing and promoting in the liver.
+Circulating FGF21 has beneficial effects on glucose and lipid metabolism, enhancing insulin sensitivity and promoting fatty acid oxidation in the liver.

 What Is the Deeper Bioenergetic Mechanism?